 Dave Cabeldu’s book, “The Fishing Cats of Fort d’Auvergne (and Other Tales)” is back in stock, available from Waterstones or the author!
-You can also buy the ebook from the website: www.fishingcats.co.uk
+You can also buy the ebook version from the website: www.fishingcats.co.uk

 Jersey is a beautiful island and still largely unspoiled, but successive administrations have paid scant regard to the environment and have endorsed the disposal of toxic waste into landfill.

 Save Our Shoreline Jersey (SOS Jersey or SOSJ) have worked tirelessly for over 26 years to highlight bad environmental practice and works to protect our shoreline from pollution and bad planning issues.
 Now we have come ‘inland’ as development has eaten up large areas of what was precious foreshore and financial interests override sensible environmental decisions.

 On this website, you will find current and archived reports, articles, news and details of our campaigns, past and present.
 If you would like to donate, sponsor or help in other ways, please check our Ways to Help page.Ways to Support & Help SOS Jersey The Sea Lettuce Problem – News & Updates The Esplande Quarrel – Past & Present